 Are our quilts washable?

-- Machine wash with cold water on delicate cycle.
+- Wash in a washing machine with completely cold water on delicate cycle.

 - Use light laundry detergent, such as liquid Cheer for colors (No bleach or bleach alternatives.
 No Woolite or fabric softener.)
 For the initial washing, add 1/2 cup vinegar as well as 2 tablespoons of salt along with the laundry soap.
 This home remedy stops hemorrhage and helps to establish the colors in your quilt.

 - Remove quilt when the washing machine stops to lessen creases and color-bleeding.

 - Never place a quilt in the clothes dryer!
 Line dry on a windy day.

 - Quilts can be dry-cleaned at your own risk, but we most definitely recommend washing.

 Amish Handmade Quilt Trivia

 Every step of the quilt-making process needs a particular woman's proficiency.
 Each of our women focuses on either assembling or quilting.
 At least two ladies are included in making each quilt.
 The ladies that sew the tops with each other concentrate on piecing certain quilt patterns.
 Since each quilter's stitches vary, just one lady does the quilting per quilt.
 This system enables each lady to come to be a professional in her field.